 A version of this article was originally written by @nozzle_guy as a guest blog for Farm At Hand, and is reproduced with permission.

 One of the smartest decisions a grower could make is to consider a late-season harvest-aid application.
-With the cool, dry start to the season, many fields have crops at various growth stages, and with thinner stands, weeds have sometimes maintained a foothold.
-Late season moisture has given new life to the late emergers.
-They’ll still be going strong when the crop is ready to cut.
-This could mean all sorts of cutterbar, pickup reel, feederchain, and sieve headaches.
+Particularly in years with thinner stands, weeds can maintain a foothold.
+Late season moisture can give new life to late emerging plants or branches.
+When the crop is ready to cut, this could mean all sorts of cutterbar, pickup reel, feederchain, and sieve headaches.

 A desiccant or pre-harvest herbicide application can help avoid those problems.
 The challenge is to get the spray into, or through, a mature crop canopy.
 Here are some pointers to do it right.

 - To get more spray deeper into the canopy, slow down, add water, and point nozzles backward.
-The backward orientation helps offset the forward travel speed, giving the droplets a slower net velocity that facilitates their downward movement.
+The backward orientation helps offset the forward travel speed, giving the droplets a slower net forward velocity that helps their downward movement.

-- If you’re using contact products like Reglone, Heat (Eragon in the east) and Aim, or tank-mixing these with glyphosate, use generous amounts of water, and slightly finer sprays than glyphosate alone.
-Make sure that spray drift control remains a priority.
+- If you’re using contact products like diquat, paraquat, saflufenacil or carfentrazone, use generous amounts of water, and slightly finer sprays.
+Make sure that spray drift control remains a priority and pay attention to water quality.

-- Test your water and make sure your water doesn’t have turbidity (suspended clay or other organic matter), for glyphosate and Reglone, and hardness, for glyphosate.
-Aluminum sulphate can help get rid of turbidity, but it takes time (treat turbid water at least 24 to 48 h before you need it).
+- Test your water and make sure your water doesn’t have turbidity (suspended clay or other organic matter), for glyphosate and diquat or paraquat, and hardness, for glyphosate.
+Aluminum sulphate can help get rid of turbidity in a pond, but it takes time (treat turbid water at least 24 to 48 h before you need it).
+If treating a storage vessel, expect a layer of sediment.
 Ammonium sulphate (AMS) and other water conditioners can remove antagonizing hard water ions like magnesium and calcium.
 This is especially important as we increase water volumes with glyphosate to get better coverage.
 The higher water volumes give a concentration advantage to the hardness minerals.

 - Plan ahead and make sure you give yourself enough time, because to do the job right you’ll be using more water and driving a bit slower.
 Focus on productivity tools like a fast, efficient fill to make up the lost time.

-A good job with a pre-harvest herbicide or a harvest-aid can save many swathing and combining headaches, and can help dry down during less than ideal conditions.
+A good job with a pre-harvest herbicide or a harvest-aid can save many harvesting headaches, and can help dry down during less than ideal conditions.
 It’s another reason why the sprayer may be the most important implement on the farm.